 Each medicine is considered for its safety, addictive potential, and likeliness to trigger a relapse to determine whether you should continue taking it.
 In most cases, an alternative, safer treatment can usually be prescribed to serve the same purpose but does not present an ongoing danger to an individual’s recovery success.

 Addiction Treatment Options

-As a part of these various programs, Cycles of Change Recovery is prepared to utilize multiple treatment forms.
+As a part of these various programs, we are prepared to utilize multiple treatment forms.
 These are tailored to each situation and overseen by our trained team of professionals.
 The treatments in our rehab program include the following:

 - Medication-Assisted Treatment (MAT)

 - Biosound Therapy